arendst/Tasmota/ESP32README.md

 - in tasmota.ino i include "tasmota_compat.h"
 - in tasmota_template.h i use ifdef and tasmota_templESP32.h
 - defines for sensors that currently don't work, i undef in tasmota_templESP32.h
+- no warnig in "xdrv_20_hue.ino" thats th only warning had

 ## build info
 copy platformio_override_esp32.ini to platformio_override.ini an select your imagetype